does gatorade expire

 1. Extended Longevity

-Powdered Gatorade is designed to last.
-As long as it remains sealed and stored in a cool, dry place, it can maintain its quality for years beyond the printed best-by date.
-This is because the powder lacks the liquid component, making bottled Gatorade more susceptible to spoilage.
+Gatorade powder is built to last.
+If it’s kept sealed, and in a cool, dry place, it can stay good for years beyond its printed best-by date.
+This is because the powder does not possess the liquid part present in bottled forms of Gatorade, which makes it more vulnerable to going bad.

 2. Risks of Moisture Exposure